-Two Hussman School alumnae earn Distinguished Young Alumni Awards
+Two UNC Hussman alumnae earn Distinguished Young Alumni Awards

 Brooke Baldwin ’01 and Nikole Hannah-Jones ’03 (M.A.), two graduates of the UNC Hussman School of Journalism and Media, have earned Distinguished Young Alumni Awards from the General Alumni Association.